Possible Bearish Inside Day Candle Pattern Detected for Gilead Sciences (NASDAQ:GILD) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Gilead Sciences (NASDAQ:GILD)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Gilead Sciences (NASDAQ:GILD) based on the price action in the company's shares.
-Today's price range of $69.01 and $69.40 is within yesterday's high and low of the day.
+Yesterday's price range of $69.01 and $69.40 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Gilead Sciences may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Gilead Sciences, Inc. is a research-based biopharmaceutical company that discovers, develops, and commercializes therapeutics to advance the care of patients suffering from life-threatening diseases.
 The Company primary areas of focus include HIV, AIDS, liver disease, and serious cardiovascular and respiratory conditions.